Christian Harrison

-Christian Harrison (born May 29, 1994) is an American professional tennis player.
-He has a career-high ranking of world No. 198 achieved on 2 July 2018 and a doubles ranking of world No. 162 achieved on 26 August 2013.
-He is the younger brother of Ryan Harrison.
+Christian Harrison (born May 29, 1994) is an American professional tennis player who specializes in doubles.
+He has a career-high ATP doubles ranking of world No. 15 achieved on 3 November 2025 and a singles ranking of No. 198 achieved on 2 July 2018.
+His best achievements are reaching the semifinals of the 2025 French Open with Evan King, and the mixed doubles semifinals of the 2018 US Open, partnering Christina McHale.
+He has won three ATP Tour doubles titles with King.

 Early life

 Christian was coached by his father, Pat Harrison, and attended the IMG Academy in Bradenton, Florida.
+He is the younger brother of Ryan Harrison.

 Professional career

 2012: Grand Slam doubles debut and quarterfinal

 In July, Christian made it to the quarterfinals of the Lexington, Kentucky Challenger event.

 Christian was awarded a wildcard into the 2012 US Open to play doubles alongside Ryan Harrison, where they reached the quarterfinals.

-2013
+2013: First ATP Tour win

 Earlier in the year he reached the quarterfinals, semifinals, the final, and won, respectively, the four Futures events in which he participated.
 He failed to qualify in Indian Wells, losing in the first round of qualifying to Ernests Gulbis, who made a deep run to the fourth round after qualifying.
 However, he did take a set off Gulbis.

 Harrison won his first ATP World Tour match against Alejandro Falla at the BB&T Atlanta Open.
 He then lost in the next round to John Isner in three tight sets.